stratapp/stratapp-website/pricing.md

     We offer a 15 day free trial, plenty of time to get started and familiar with #stratapp.

     There are no set-up fees or hardware costs.
 We do recommend engaging a coach (see FAQ below on implementation support).
-- question: How does annual billing work and what is the contract term?
+- question: How does annual billing work?
+What is the currency and contract term?
+  answer: |-
-  answer: You can choose from monthly or annual billing.
-There is no contract term
+    You can choose from monthly or annual billing.

+    Pricing above is US$.

-    beyond the billing cycle.
+    There is no contract term beyond the billing cycle.
 Annual billing is discounted 22-29% and billed yearly in advance.
 - question: What payment methods do you accept?
   answer: |-
     We accept all major credit and debit cards, including American Express, Visa, Mastercard and Diners Club.